278CharlesG/Welch-s-T-Test-Simulation-in-Python/README.md

-# Python Statistical Analysis & Visualization Simulation (Red Wine Quality)
+# Python Statistical Analysis & Visualization Simulation

 This is a sample program that simulates a series of statistical methods and data visualizations using Python.
 It serves as an educational reference for learning data preprocessing, descriptive statistics, and hypothesis testing.